-Melissa Edwards is a Senior Lecturer at the UTS Business School and a Research Director at the Centre for Business and Social Innovation (CBSI).
+Melissa Edwards is Director of the Executive MBA programs at the UTS Business School and a Research Director at the Centre for Business and Social Innovation (CBSI).
 She researches and teaches about sustainability, sustainable enterprise and responsible management, complexity theory and social impact.
-Her work is draws across disciplines with an overarching aim to understand how people organize, learn and adapt to enable sustainable transitions.
+Her work draws across disciplines with an overarching aim to understand how people organize, learn and adapt to enable sustainable transitions.

 She conducts research that draws together sustainability, complexity, social capital and network theories with a focus on social impact and new business models, especially the Circular Economy and B Corps.
 She has worked as Chief Investigator on various research partnerships and has developed a track record for publications in leading journals such as Organization and Environment, Business Strategy and the Environment, Emergence: Complexity and Organization, Stanford Social Innovation Review, Voluntas and Third Sector Review.
-Outcomes from her recent projects include developing innovative indicators of social impact for Surf Life Saving Australia, coordinating a Big Top Tent as part of the Circular Economy Disruptive Innovation Festival and developing and managing an open-access sustainability education platform and community of practice (www.sustainability.edu.au).
+Outcomes from her recent projects include developing innovative indicators of social impact for Surf Life Saving Australia, coordinating a Big Top Tent as part of the Circular Economy Disruptive Innovation Festival.

 Tweeting from @meledwards1 and @sustaineduau